 Practice Review Program

-While audits of registrant firms is a proactive process, practice reviews of registrant firms are reactive.
-Practice reviews tend to be more technical in nature and may focus on specific processes, areas of practice, or project(s)/work.
+Practice reviews tend to be more technical in nature and may focus on specific processes, areas of practice, or projects.

 Have a question about the Practice Review Program?
 Email us at [email protected]

 for more information.